 The Farm entered its third generation when Victor, Edward's son, rented his first farm while still in high school and then purchased 160 acres in 1963.
 During Victor's career, farming began to shift from a lifestyle to more of a business oriented occupation.
 Vic grew the size of his operation to over 1000 acres and sold over 500 head of cattle by the year 2000.
 His ultimate goal was to have a farming operation large enough to support his family and make it possibel for his sons to continue to farm, if they so desired.

 Victor's goal was reached when his son, Matt, rented his first farm from the Baker Family in 2000 while attending the University of Illinois.
 Since then, Matt has increased the size of his own operation alongside his father's and the family farm operates seamlessly, nearly as one.
-Victor's oldest son, John, returned to the farm in 2005, renting his first farm from Vic and building his first feeder-to-finish hog production facility.
+Victor's oldest son, John, returned to the farm in 2005, renting his first farm from Vic and building two feeder-to-finish hog production facilities.

 Aledo, IL 61231